Statue of Liberty: Fundraising

 Fundraising in the U.S. for the pedestal had begun in 1882.
 The committee organized a large number of money-raising events.
-As part of one such effort, an auction of art and manuscripts, poet Emma Lazarus was asked to donate an original work.
-She initially declined, stating she could not write a poem about a statue.
-At the time, she was also involved in aiding refugees to New York who had fled antisemitic pogroms in eastern Europe.
-These refugees were forced to live in conditions that the wealthy Lazarus had never experienced.
+As part of one such effort, an auction of art and manuscripts, the Jewish American poet Emma Lazarus was asked to donate an original work.
+She initially declined, stating that she could not write a poem about a statue.
+At the time, she was involved in aiding refugees in New York who had fled antisemitic pogroms in eastern Europe, and were forced to live in conditions that the wealthy Lazarus had never experienced.
 She saw a way to express her empathy for these refugees in terms of the statue.
-The resulting sonnet, "The New Colossus", including the lines "Give me your tired, your poor/Your huddled masses yearning to breathe free", is uniquely identified with the Statue of Liberty in American culture and is inscribed on a plaque in its museum.
+The resulting sonnet, "The New Colossus", including the lines "Give me your tired, your poor/Your huddled masses yearning to breathe free", is uniquely identified with the Statue of Liberty in American culture, and is inscribed on a plaque in its museum.
 Lazarus's poem contrasted the classical Colossus of Rhodes as a frightening symbol, with the new "American colossus" as a "beacon to the lost and hopeless".

 Liberty Enlightening the World, or The Statue of Liberty, a stained glass window commissioned by Joseph Pulitzer to commemorate fundraising for the pedestal.
 Originally installed in the New York World Building, it is currently located in Pulitzer Hall at Columbia University.